Towards the Anonymization of the Language Modeling: Background and related work

-The prospects for improving privacy offered by new NLP models are numerous, both on human-generated textual content (e.g., free text, source code) and on speech after transcription from voice to text.
-For example, \cite{9833729} uses NLP models to analyze privacy-related feedback or \cite{10.1007/978-3-031-34111-3_28} analyzes emergency calls to correctly assess and predict the severity of the situation.
-These models could also be used to analyze source code and detect security or personal data leaks~\cite{10.1145/3605770.3625214, okutan2023novelapproachidentifysecurity}, or to analyze speech and detect sensitive elements in order to remove them from recordings~\cite{10603395}.

 In order to exploit or share their patients' information for research purposes while ensuring patient confidentiality, hospitals have begun to exploit language models to de-identify clinical reports~\cite{8904544,tannier2023development,richardhal-04139391,hartman2020customization,tchouka2022deidentification}.
 De-identification of text-based clinical reports involves removing or replacing Personally Identifiable Information (PII) from electronic health records.
-Although strict anonymization is considered a very difficult task, this pseudonymization (e.g., identifying and replacing PII with a plausible substitute) makes it difficult to re-establish a link between the patient and their data and is considered sufficient protection for research purposes.
-Personally identifiable information is extracted from a list that may vary from country to country and includes, for example, address, date, date of birth, hospital, patient ID, email, visit ID, first name, last name, telephone, city, zip code and social security number.

-The common pipeline of NLP models to perform de-identification of clinical reports is similar to the one reported in Figure~\ref{fig:richard} which describes the workflow adopted by Hospices Civils de Lyon (HCL)~\cite{richardhal-04139391}.
-The base model (A) is a CamemBERT~\cite{camembert} which is a BERT~\cite{devlin2019bert} model specialized on French texts.
-This specialization of the model towards French is done via a filling-masking task (i.e. random holes are added to the sentences in which the model learns to fill them).
-Following the same specialization process via a filling-masking task, this CamemBERT model is then refined on medical texts to have a better statistical understanding of the language used in medical reports.
-Finally, model A' is refined to B' to detect personal identification tokens, through the training of a NER using a manually labeled dataset.

-The literature shows that the resulting models are able to outperform de-identification using only regular expressions and manual rules to remove private tokens (i.e., up to 0.99 F1-Score with NLP models versus 0.85 with manual rules only~\cite{tannier2023development}).
-While these models can represent a very effective clinical text de-identification tool, only a few of these studies evaluate the utility loss due to de-identification and none of them evaluate the privacy leakage of NLP models due to memorization of training data~\cite{lehman-etal-2021-bert}.
-This latter attack surface is detailed in the following subsection.
+The set of PII to consider is recommended by Data Protection Authorities (DPA)~\cite{dpa-cnil-pii} and includes direct identifiers such as names, hospitals, birth dates, and patient numbers.
+However, no studies have focused on indirect identifiers.